• Skip to primary navigation

 Can I customize the toppings?

 Yes, that's why butter boards are so great!
-Add your favourite toppings and you can even have different areas on the board with different toppings for variety.
+Add your favorite toppings and you can even have different areas on the board with different toppings for variety.

 Check out my best pumpkin desserts for more easy pumpkin recipe ideas.